Flamenco Beach is ranked among the top beaches in the world for a reason: calm, shallow, crystal-clear water, soft sand, and vivid turquoise water.

 - Best for: Snorkeling, couples, solo reset trips, nature lovers, low-stress beach days.

-- Not ideal for: Nightlife, big resorts, “action all day” travelers.
+- Not ideal for: Nightlife, big resorts, action-all-day travelers.

-- Top turtle spot: Tamarindo (morning, near seagrass).
+- Top turtle spot: Tamarindo.

 Best Time to Visit Culebra

-- July–August: Busy with summer travel (still amazing, just plan earlier days).
+- July–August: Busy with summer travel.

 How to Get to Culebra